Women in government: Historic firsts as head of state or government

 The socialist revolutions taking place during World War I saw the first few women become members of governments.
+The first government organization formed with the goal of women's equality was the Zhenotdel, in Soviet Russia in the 1920s.
 Yevgenia Bosch held the position of Minister of Interior and Acting Leader of the People's Secretariat of Ukraine, one of a number of competing ruling bodies in the Ukrainian People's Republic, the predecessor of Soviet Ukraine (it proclaimed its from the Russian Soviet Republic on 25 January 1918).
 She is sometimes considered the first modern woman leader of a national government.

 The first women, other than female hereditary rulers, to hold head of state positions were in socialist countries.
 Khertek Anchimaa-Toka led the Tuvan People's Republic, a little recognized state that is today part of Russia, from 1940 to 1944.
 Sükhbaataryn Yanjmaa was acting leader of the Mongolian People's Republic 1953–1954 and Soong Ching-ling was acting co-chair of the People's Republic of China from 1968 to 1972 and again in 1981.

 The first democratically elected female prime minister (head of government) of a sovereign country was Sirimavo Bandaranaike of Ceylon (now Sri Lanka) in 1960–1965.
-She served again 1970–77 and 1994–2000; a total of 17 years.
+She served again in 1970–77 and 1994–2000; a total of 17 years.
 Other early elected female prime ministers were Indira Gandhi of India (1966–1977; she served again 1980–1984), Golda Meir of Israel (1969–1974) and Margaret Thatcher of the United Kingdom (1979–1990).
-Angela Merkel of Germany is the longest (continuously) serving female head of government (2005–2021).
+Angela Merkel of Germany is the longest (continuously) serving elected female head of government (2005–2021).
 (Note: Second longest when considering non-consecutive terms, after the Sri Lankan leader, Sirimavo Bandaranaike.)

 The first woman to hold the title of "president", as opposed to a queen or prime minister, was Isabel Perón of Argentina (appointed head of state and government, 1974–76).
 The world's first elected female president was Vigdís Finnbogadóttir of Iceland, whose term lasted from 1980 to 1996.
 She is the longest-serving elected female head of state of any country to date.
 Corazon Aquino, President of the Philippines (1986–1992), was the first woman president in Southeast Asia.